Are You Getting Enough Sleep?

 We often use the term “insomnia” to refer to any situation that prevents us from getting to sleep.
 In such cases, we are referring to sleep deprivation.
 Sleep deprivation results from external factors that prevent adequate sleep, whereas insomnia, a clinical condition with a strict definition, is the inability to sleep despite opportunity and is often due to internal factors like stress or anxiety.
 In other words, insomnia is often caused by being anxious about getting to sleep.

 Jade Wu, author of Hello Sleep explains that sleep deprivation is a lack of opportunity to sleep, such as when caring for young children, pulling an all-nighter, or experiencing sleep apnea.
-With insomnia, however, there is an adequate opportunity to sleep.
+With insomnia, however, there is adequate opportunity to sleep.
 In fact, as Wu notes, “people with insomnia are usually working really hard to perfect their sleep hygiene and sleep environment, and they have all the right setups and all the time in the world, but then something internal is keeping them up.”

 In such cases, improving our ability to wind down after work, manage stress throughout the day, and get more active rest can help us sleep better.